thomasWeise/simpleCluster/README.md

 The parameter `times` allows you to submit the same command a number of times.
 A job tagged with `blocksMachine` will block all job execution on one machine.
 It will only begin executing once all the threads on the machine are idle and no thread will begin or query for a new job until the blocking job is completed.
+This is intended for jobs that either spawn their own threads or that require lots of memory or do heavy I/O and thus might disturb other jobs running in parallel.

 ### 2.2.
 Job Execution

 `java -jar simpleCluster.jar run [cores=nCORES] [sh=/path/to/shell]`

+On each worker PC, you should launch one instance of the job executor.
-Start the worker threads that pick up the jobs and execute them one after the other.
+It will start the worker threads that pick up the jobs and execute them one after the other.
 Via `cores`, you can define the number of workers to launch.
 If `cores` is not specified, the number of workers will be equal to the number of processor cores.
 If `sh` is specified, it must be the path to the shell receiving the commands.
 If `sh` is not specified, we will use the default shell.
 For every command received, a new instance of the shell is launched and the command is piped to it.
+Once the shell has terminated, the worker thread will query for the next command.

 ### 2.3.
 Shared Directories under Ubuntu